Logo Federal Ministry of JusticeLogo Federal Office of Justice

 Naturalisation is not allowed

 2. if there is a particularly serious interest in expelling the foreigner in compliance with section 54 (1) nos.
-2 or 4 of the Residence Act.
+2 or 4 of the Residence Act, or

 Sentence 1 no. 2 applies accordingly to foreigners within the meaning of section 1 (2) of the Residence Act and also to nationals of Switzerland and their family members having a residence permit on the basis of the Agreement of 21 June 1999 between the European Community and its Member States, of the one part, and the Swiss Confederation, of the other, on the free movement of persons.